Work With Us!

 The DSSA is an equal opportunity employer.
 No person will be excluded from consideration for employment because of race, color, religious creed, national origin, ancestry, sex, age, veteran status, martial status, or physical challenges that do not impede performance of duties contained in their job description.

-To apply for the positions of sailing instructor or pier staff download our application (PDF) and mail it to us at:
+To apply for the positions of sailing instructor or pier staff please contact us and complete our application (PDF)